 We’re a collective of creator-owned shows, so we can speak our minds.
 And now more than ever — as journalists, artists, podcasters, and other creators face growing pressure to sell out or bow out — we see a need and an opportunity to band together to defend and nurture great independent audio.

 You can donate to our effort below.
 Or you can send a check made out to our fiscal sponsor, the Arts & Business of Greater Boston.
 Please include “Hub & Spoke” in the memo.
-The check should be mailed to The Arts & Business Council, Attn Alexis Dearborn, 15 Channel Center Street, Suite 103, Boston MA 02210.
+The check should be mailed to Arts & Business Council of Greater Boston, 15 Channel Center Street, Suite 103, Boston MA 02210.
 Thank you for your support!

 The spring/summer 2022 edition of the Boston Art Review is out, and it includes a fantastic feature by Anita Morson-Matra, “Real Talk," that focuses on the state of live-work spaces for artists in Boston.
 Anita…